Skip to content

 url: http://www.fracton.org

-Fracton is a very nice freeware generator for MacOS that lets you design your own fractal formulas, but it can also import FractInt formulas, parameters and colors, in case you come from the FractInt camp or are willing to try the thousand of FractInt-related files out there.
+Fracton is a very nice freeware 2D and 3D generator for MacOS that lets you design your own fractal formulas.
+It can also import FractInt formulas, parameters and colors, in case you come from the FractInt camp or are willing to try the vast collection of FractInt-related files out there.
 I actually like the coloring window (not shown) since it lets you edit the color palette in a very easy and intuitive way, somewhat similar to that of GF4 and PowerFrac, which I also like a lot.
 It can also export some 3D parameters to be used in 3D rendering programs.
 Deep zooming anyone?
 Yep, Fracton can to that too.
 The included documentation is pretty good, and it’s in PDF format.

 Fraqtive ~ v0.4.8